Where is this walk?

 The Swindale Valley

-The Swindale Valley is one of a few barely visited valleys on the eastern fringes of the Lake District.
+The Swindale Valley is one of a few, very quiet, valleys which lead into the eastern fringes of the Lake District.
 The northern ridge of Swindale has some lovely walking and views across Haweswater and the Ullswater fells.

 The Walk